Katie Allen (politician): Early life

 Allen grew up in country New South Wales and went to boarding school at Melbourne Girls Grammar.

 Her father was born on Ocean Island in the British colony of Gilbert and Ellice Islands (present-day Kiribati).
 She held British citizenship by descent until March 2019 when she renounced it to run for parliament.

+Her mother was secretary of the Albury branch of the Liberal party.
+Her mother's side of the family are one of the most prominent winemaking families in Australia, with six generations making wine in Rutherglen.
+Allen's uncle is Mick Morris.

 Allen studied medicine at Monash University, also undertaking research at the University of Cambridge, and subsequently trained as a doctor at the Alfred Hospital.
 She completed a Ph.D. at the University of Melbourne in 2002.
 Her doctoral thesis, titled "Liver cell transplantation using a mouse model of Wilson's disease", was on the use of liver cell transplantation to treat Wilson's disease.

 Allen was one of eleven MPs in the 46th Parliament of Australia to hold a PhD, the others being Jim Chalmers, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Mehreen Faruqi, Anne Webster and Helen Haines.